netxms/netxms-doc/admin/event-processing.rst

        some time someone should check this problem.
 For example, if you have problem that cannot be solved until next week, so this alarm can be sticky acknowledged for 7 days.
 After 7 days this problem again will be in outstanding state.
-This type of acknowledge can be disabled by parameter "EnableTimedAlarmAck" in server configuration view.
+This type of acknowledge can be disabled by changing :guilabel:`EnableTimedAlarmAck` server configuration parameter.
    * - Sticky Acknowledged
      - Alarm will remain acknowledged event after new matching events.
 This can be useful when you know that there will be new matching events, but it